-Energex responds to customer voltage enquiries / complaints by carrying out a voltage investigation which may include the installation of temporary voltage monitoring equipment on the network and at customers' premises and this data is used in conjunction with existing network monitors to analyse and determine what remediation is necessary.
+Energex responds to customer voltage enquiries / complaints by carrying out a voltage investigation which may include the installation of temporary voltage monitoring equipment on the network and at customers' premises.
+This data is used in conjunction with existing network monitors for analysis to determine what remediation is necessary.

-Due to the complexity of the network and the large number of sites involved, the management of voltage presents many challenges.
-To address these challenges, a proactive and systematic approach shown in Figure 17 is being adopted.
+Due to the complexity of the network and the large number of sites involved, the management of specific quality of supply issues presents many challenges.
+To address these challenges, a proactive and systematic approach shown in Figure 16 is being adopted.
 This involves: